Doxography of Ancient Philosophy

 Diels saw the development from Theophrastus to these later and (in his view) dependent authors as a decline, and a progressive obfuscation and deterioration.
 His cladistic reconstruction of the doxographical tradition is clearly related to the famous so-called ‘Lachmannian’ stemma of a group of manuscripts, from later copies to the lost common ancestor, or archetype, the text of which (as scholars believed at the time) may be reconstructed in a virtually mechanical way.
 Diels was very much aware of this analogy, which surely was an important factor in convincing him and others that the splendid results of his investigations were irrefutable.
 In the 19th century the method attributed to Lachmann was assumed to be beyond criticism.

-However, when one compares Aëtian lemmas concerned with tenets of extant authors, like Plato or Aristotle, with the doctrines found in the original texts, it becomes clear to what extent these doxai have been adapted and distorted, or ‘modernized’, in some sense of the word.
-This consequently should also hold for lemmas dealing with lost authors, as Xylander already pointed out in his 16th century edition of Plutarch, which included the ps-Plutarch.
-(For further reading on this topic, see Mansfeld & Runia 1997, and Runia 1999a, 2004.)
+However, when one compares Aëtian lemmata concerned with tenets of extant authors, like Plato or Aristotle, with the doctrines found in the original texts, it becomes clear to what extent these doxai have been adapted and distorted, or ‘modernized’, in some sense of the word.
+This consequently should also hold for lemmata dealing with lost authors, as Xylander already pointed out in his 16th century edition of Plutarch, which included the Epitome of ps-Plutarch.
+(For further reading on this topic, see Mansfeld & Runia 1997, and Runia 1999, 2004.)

-The role of Theodoret as a source for Aëtius has been questioned and doubted by Lebedev 19, Frede 1999, Gourinat 2011, and Bottler (2015).
-Now no one doubts that there must be a source PS shared by ps.Plutarch and Stobaeus.
-One can also prove that there must be such a source TS shared by Theodoret and Stobaeus.
+The role of Theodoret as a source for Aëtius has been questioned and doubted by Lebedev 1983, Frede 1999, Gourinat 2011, and Bottler (2015).
+However, no one doubts that there must be a source PS shared by ps.Plutarch and Stobaeus.
+One can also prove that there must be such a source (TS) shared by Theodoret and Stobaeus.
 As a final step one can prove that the PS source and the TS source cannot be distinguished from each other so are identical.
 Thus Diels’ original intuition is vindicated.
-For details see Mansfeld 2016b.
+For details see Mansfeld 2018 and section 8 below.

 In his treatise on dialectic and its methods, the Topics (1.14), Aristotle provides instructions on how to select and classify propositions (protaseis) and problems (problêmata):